-To maximize the tax savings from claimable allowance, you should consider purchasing the asset one or two weeks before the end of the financial year.
-This will improve the cash flow position due to which you don’t have to resort to costly loans.
+To maximize the tax savings from the claimable allowance, you should consider purchasing the asset one or two weeks before the end of the financial year.
+This improves the cash flow position.
+You don’t have to resort to costly loans as well.

 5. Split Business Personality

 When you set up a limited liability company, you’ll pay taxes at a lower rate.
 Income tax rates in the UK for solo traders and partners range from 0 to 47 percent.
 It totally depends on income.

 However, the tax rate for companies in the UK is just 20 percent of all profits.
 So, you can potentially lower your tax rate by turning your sole proprietorship business into a limited liability company.

 However, there is a catch.
 You will incur more administrative fees with a limited liability company.
 The best option, therefore, is to split your solo business into two different businesses.

 One should be run as a sole trader and the other as a limited liability company.
 But it’s important to take this step carefully preferably with the advice of a professional self-employed accountant.